Jedediah Berry

 Raymond Chandler meets Kafka in this inventive reimagining of the classic detective novel.

-Winner of the Crawford Award · Winner of the Hammett Prize · A Locus Award Finalist · An NYPL Young Lions Award Finalist
+Winner of the Crawford Award · Winner of the Hammett Prize · Locus Award Finalist · NYPL Young Lions Award Finalist

 In an unnamed city always slick with rain, Charles Unwin is a humble file clerk working for a huge and imperious detective agency, and all he knows about solving mysteries comes from filing reports for the illustrious investigator Travis Sivart.
 When Sivart goes missing, and his supervisor turns up murdered, Unwin is suddenly promoted to detective, a rank for which he lacks both the skills and the stomach.
 His only guidance comes from his new assistant, who would be perfect if she weren't so sleepy, and from the pithy yet profound Manual of Detection.